Rafe-W/RafeW.TrueLayer.Pokemon/readme.md

 * Open `RafeW.TrueLayer.Pokemon.Api.exe`
 * Console window will open, leave open whilst using API.

+> Built for win64, please let me know if it's needed on another platform.

 ## Usage notes
 * Translation API is rate limited to 5 requests.
 Appropriate response will be given when this limit is reached.
 * Requests to PokeAPI and Translation API are cached for 10 minutes each.